Histone-modifying enzymes: Methylation

 Histone methylation involves adding methyl groups to histones, primarily on lysine (K) or arginine (R) residues.
 The addition and removal of methyl groups is carried out by histone methyltransferases (HMTs) and histone demethylases (KDMs) respectively.
 Histone methylation is responsible for either activation or repression of genes, depending on the target site, and plays an important role in development and learning.
-Common histone methylations include H3K9 dimethylation and H3K27 trimethylation, which are both largely associated with gene silencing, whereas H3K4, H3K36, and H3K79 methylations are associated with an increase in gene transcription.

 Phosphorylation

 Histone phosphorylation occurs when a phosphoryl group is added to a histone.
 Protein kinases (PTKs) catalyze the phosphorylation of histones and protein phosphatases (PPs) catalyze the dephosphorylation of histones.
-Much like histone acetylation, histone phosphorylation neutralizes the negative charge on histones which induces euchromatin and increases gene expression.
+Much like histone acetylation, histone phosphorylation neutralizes the positive charge on histones which induces euchromatin and increases gene expression.
 Histone phosphorylation occurs on serine (S), threonine (T) and tyrosine (Y) amino-acid residues mainly in the N-terminal histone tails.

 Additionally, the phosphorylation of histones has been found to play a role in DNA repair and chromatin condensation during cell division.
 One such example is the phosphorylation of S139 on H2AX histones, which is needed to repair double-stranded breaks in the DNA.